wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 <img src={PdfPreviewPrefab} style={{width:"100%"}} />

-We can render this prefab with or without password-protected files.

 ## Implement Prefab to the project

 To implement Prefab to the project, expand Prefab tab in sidebar and select your custom prefab and drag n drop to the design box